 Other types of humanitarian assistance may be authorized by the City Manager as determined on a case-by-case basis.

-If the occurrence does not appear to be covered by insurance, the Assistant City Manager may arrange with a local cleaning service to provide the services as described in this policy as soon as possible.
+If the occurrence does not appear to be covered by insurance, the Risk Manager may arrange with a local cleaning service to provide the services as described in this policy as soon as possible.

-When the Assistant City Manager is unavailable, the Public Works Director or Water/Sewer Supervisor may complete steps 1 through 3 above and expedite the process.
-The Assistant City Manager should follow up any questions regarding available insurance coverage.
+When the Risk Manager is unavailable, the Public Works Director or Water/Sewer Supervisor may complete steps 1 through 3 above and expedite the process.
+The Risk Manager should follow up any questions regarding available insurance coverage.

-Periodically, the Assistant City Manager should ask local cleaning services to submit price quotes for their services to ensure the City is getting fair pricing.
+Periodically, the Risk Manager should ask local cleaning services to submit price quotes for their services to ensure the City is getting fair pricing.

 In the event the occupants and/or homeowner initiate a call to a cleaning service themselves the City may still provide assistance in accordance with this policy, but the City shall not pay for cleaning costs above those considered reasonable by the City.

-Humanitarian assistance costs as outlined herein shall be approved by the Assistant City Manager or City Manager.
+Humanitarian assistance costs as outlined herein shall be approved by the Risk Manager or City Manager.